 3. Memory aids

-Ever had a great idea in the middle of the night, or even in the middle of a meeting and forgot it before you had a chance to write it down?
+Ever had a great idea in the middle of the night, or even in the middle of a meeting and forgotten it before you had a chance to write it down?
 Switch on your portable voice recorder and make an audio note, so you’ll never forget your brilliant idea.
 This is just one of the ways that audio recorders can be used as memory aids, especially when you don’t have time to write things down.
 You can also use these devices when you need to go hands-free, as many are voice-activated.

 4. Dictating letters and memos

 Just like with the point above about using audio recorders as memory aids, you’ll also find them extremely useful in dictation.
 Sitting there while your secretary furiously scribbles notes to type up later can be a tortuous process, whereas an audio recorder makes it simple and quick.
 You can record letters and memo transcripts at any time, getting them out of your head and ready for playback as soon you think of what you want to say.
 You can then email the file to your secretary or just leave the device on your desk.

 5. Improving customer service

 You must provide excellent customer service to keep customers and to win new ones.
 A lot of the service you provide happens over the phone, which is where call recording can be useful.
 You can use recordings to review how customers are dealt with by your staff, analysing how effectively queries and complaints are dealt with.